scipy-conference/scipy_proceedings/papers/jim_pivarski/paper.rst

 If an array contains records with fields of different nested list lengths, however, a single DataFrame cannot losslessly encode the information, though several DataFrames related by a key can.

-Other third-party libraries, such as NumExpr, are similarly wrapped to generalize their treatment of NumPy arrays to Awkward Arrays.
+Other third-party libraries, such as NumExpr, are similarly wrapped to generalize their applicability from NumPy arrays to Awkward Arrays.

 GPU backend
 -----------